romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-How does secret scanning availability differ between public and private repositories on GitHub?
+Q: How does secret scanning availability differ between public and private repositories on GitHub?
 <details><summary>Show the answer</summary><p>

 - **Secret scanning is automatically enabled for public repositories, but must be manually enabled for private repositories**